We have installed under-cabinet lights and they are AWESOME! We used these warm white LED ribbons and the installed quickly and easily.

 This is the transformer we used.

 We wired the transformer power back to a switch and the result is a beautiful even under-counter glow.
 I love it!
-The lights were so easy to install, we’re thinking of running a string through the back of the upper cabinets.
+The lights were so easy to install, we’re thinking of running a string through the back of the upper cabinets tanks to this range of mirrors we found.
 Since they are LED they don’t let off all the heat that the typical halogen under-cabient lights do so they are perfect for in-cabinet use as well.

 They really are a neat product.
 I highly recommend!

 A friend of ours was scouring craigslist for a library card catalog when he stumbled upon a listing with no picture but what sounded like a great piece.
 He went out to take a look and it was awesome.
 Not only that, but the guy was an older man, a collector, and he was moving.
 He was selling almost everything in the house and adjacent barn.
 Our friend John knew it was right up our alley and the three of us went back to pick up the card catalog and pick through the treasures in this guys house.